b0bdN/prayer-times-menubar-app/README.md

 - Change the calculation method or custom the angles for Fajr and Isha prayers
 - Create your own method by changing the times of the different prayers
 - Show additional times like Imsak, Sunrise and Midnight
+- Dark and Light mode.
+Follow by default the system.

 #### Geolocation